haileyhoyat/celebrity-book-clubs-api/README.md

 NOTE: Most recent scrape for all book lists is 01-08-2024

-NOTE: NYT lists (denoted with 'nyt-') are scraped using the NYT Book API and require an API key from them.

 NOTE: As of 01/01/2024, the API production endpoints are a bit buggy.
 For now, it is recommended that you run the API locally.

     - API production endpoint: https://celebrity-book-clubs-api-git-main-hails-projects-2a5888c5.vercel.app